go-preform/preform/docs/whyFast.md

 cards, err := users[0].LoadCards()
 ```

-Please share your thoughts and feedback on this article.
+Please share your thoughts or feedback on these.
 I would love to hear your opinions and suggestions.

 ![preform](../.github/asset/benchChart.png)